leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 With above steps done you are ready to proceed with:

->[HiChIP.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/HiChIP.md) - Setup instructions for the Dovetail pipleline for aligments and pre-processing of HiChIP output.
+- [HiChIP.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/HiChIP.md) - Setup instructions for the Dovetail pipleline for aligments and pre-processing of HiChIP output.
->[FitHiChIP.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/FitHiChIP.md) - Setup instructions for FitHiChIP for loop calling.
+- [FitHiChIP.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/FitHiChIP.md) - Setup instructions for FitHiChIP for loop calling.
->[Coolbox.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/Coolbox.md) - Setup of Coolbox visualization toolkit for genomic data imported to Jupyter Notebook for creating visuals and browse.
+- [Coolbox.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/Coolbox.md) - Setup of Coolbox visualization toolkit for genomic data imported to Jupyter Notebook for creating visuals and browse.
+- [Rose.md](https://github.com/leukemia-kispi/HiChIP-Analysis/blob/main/Rose.md) - Setup of Rose and running it on H3K27ac ChIP-seq data for HAL-01 to annotate enhancers.